cups-code/hotcuppa/content/index.md

 **Here’s the list of stuff I’m planning to do.**
 - philosophy and thought pieces
-- work and academic pieces
+- ranty blogs
 - passion projects (such as short stories, reports, reviews, etc.)

 **And here's what you can already find.**
-- a compilation of my previous pieces, you can find volume 1 here: [[apr. hotcuppa dump - vol1]]
-- my very long thought-essay on Christianity, which you can find here: [[My Essay on Christianity]]
 - a short blog about tea: [[the teaful revelation]]
+- an angsty rant about crushes/feelings: [[fortitude]]
+- a poetic introspection of the jolliboo incident: [[i'll never find you again]]

 I hope to be able to empower young authors like myself, share my experiences with the internet and world, and build a personal archive like I did with many of my past YouTube projects.